Leopoldo Lopez, Venezuelan opposition leader, is released from jail

-The Supreme Court, in a statement, said it had granted Lopez the "humanitarian measures" for health reasons and "serious signs of irregularities" in the handling of the case that it did not specify.
+When he arrived home, the 46-year-old activist waved a Venezuelan flag while standing on top of a wall outside of his home in the capital of Caracas.
+Soon after, lawmaker and ally Freddy Guevara read a statement in which Lopez recommitted his staunch opposition to President Nicolas Maduro's government.

+In his statement, Lopez proclaimed that he stood firm in his "convictions to fight for a real peace, coexistence, change and freedom," and noted that he is now "a prisoner in my home, like the Venezuelan people."

-Outside Lopez's house in the capital, Caracas, a few dozen supporters arrived carrying Venezuelan flags to celebrate along with journalists looking for information about whether the transfer may have been part of a larger deal between the opposition and President Nicolas Maduro's government.
+Outside Lopez's home, hundreds of supporters met his return carrying Venezuelan flags to celebrate along with journalists looking for information about whether the transfer may have been part of a larger deal between the opposition and Maduro's government.

+Earlier in the day, the Venezuelan Supreme Court said in a statement that it had granted Lopez's release for health reasons and for "serious signs of irregularities" in the handling of the case that it did not specify.

 Related: Pro-Maduro Groups Storm Congress, Injure Lawmakers